 - 10.12 Where a Licence is applied for or exists and that any Building Regulated work is carried out, either as a material alteration, change of use or new build to a licensed premises, the owners / licensees should ensure that before opening to the public, Building Regulations consent has been granted in full and that Completion certificates have been issued. - 10.13 Two separate and distinct certificates are issued on a commercial or work place premises.
 The first confirms compliance with Building Regulations in general and the second confirms compliance in terms of fire precautions including means of escape in case of fire.
-A copy of this second certificate is sent to the Fire Service, which triggers their responsibilities under the Work Place Regulations and enforcement of Risk Assessments.
+A copy of this second certificate is sent to the Fire Service, which triggers their responsibilities under current fire safety legislation.